canonical/design.ubuntu.com/apps/patterns/gestures/index.md

 </div>
 </div>
   <div class="ten-col">
-  <p>The bottom edge is highlighted in the left panel with instructional text above it, together with a ‘Next Button to lead the user to the following instruction in the tutorial.</p>
+  <p>The bottom edge is highlighted in the left panel with instructional text above it, together with a &#8216;Next Button to lead the user to the following instruction in the tutorial.</p>
 </div>
   <div class="ten-col">
   <div class="image-container">